Eaton's: Acquisition by Sears

 In September 1999, Sears Canada purchased all the shares of T. Eaton Co., eight of its stores, with the option to buy five more, and the Eaton's name, trademarks, brands, and website in a $30-million deal.
 In October 1999, Sears Canada added five downtown stores to the suburban locations it had purchased earlier in September with an option to buy yet another Eaton's outlet.
 The acquisition of Eaton's assets by Sears Canada was officially approved in November 1999.
 The ten suburban locations that Sears Canada acquired would be converted to its nameplate while the six downtown stores would operate under the Eaton's banner.
-However, it was later decided that the suburban Yorkdale location would be run as a Eaton's store instead of a Sears contrary to what had originally been stated, thus bringing to seven the number of Eaton's-branded outlets.
+However, it was later decided that the suburban Yorkdale location would be run as an Eaton's store instead of a Sears contrary to what had originally been stated, thus bringing to seven the number of Eaton's-branded outlets.
 Most of the locations that Sears Canada acquired were closed down in October 1999 by the T. Eaton Company itself before getting renovated and eventually reopening as Sears or Eaton's stores.
 However, five of the suburban locations would directly be rebranded as Sears stores without closing.
 Moreover, the suburban locations at Scarborough Town Centre and Halifax Shopping Centre were acquired to actually relocate existing Sears stores with their employees to the much larger former Eaton's spaces of these same malls (this was also the original plan for Yorkdale).
 Finally, it was announced in December 1999 that two leases formerly occupied by Eaton's at Guildford Town Centre and Don Mills Centre would become Sears stores but these two were separate arrangements with the landlords of the respective shopping malls and, as such, not part of the 16 locations acquired by Sears Canada from T. Eaton Company.

 Through its new Eaton's chain, Sears held a number of prime locations in Toronto (Eaton Centre and Yorkdale), Vancouver (Pacific Centre), Victoria (Eaton Centre), Winnipeg (Polo Park), Ottawa (Rideau Centre), and Calgary (Eaton Centre).
 Sears had intended to obtain the former downtown Montreal store, although it lost out to Les Ailes de la Mode.
 Sears had great ambitions for its seven Eaton's stores which included staffing them with spas, entertainment, food, personal-shopping assistants and brand-name merchandise.
 The Eaton's catalogue and website would be relaunched as well.
 However, Sears had trouble securing name brand merchandise consistent with the image of the new chain.
 This was mainly because of Eaton's bankruptcy.
 It was also because of doubt in Sears' ability to manage an upper-end chain, since until recently their merchandise was of lower price and quality compared to the old Eaton's and The Bay.
 George Heller, then-president of rival department store The Bay, publicly warned vendors not to supply the new Eaton's with merchandise.
 Many mid-to-upper tier brands, particularly in clothing, feared reprisal and avoided the new Eaton's.